flauwekeul/workshop-rxjs-breakout/README.md

 ### Step 8: Keeping score

-1. Change `createScoreSubject()` in score.ts so that it simply returns a Subject (what kind?) with the score that's passed to it.
+1. Change `createScoreSubject()` in score.ts so that it simply returns a BehaviorSubject with the score that's passed to it.
 2. Change `renderScore()` in score.ts to show the score on screen.
 Use the `drawText()` util (and optionally `formatNumber()` to format the score).
 Call `renderScore()` in index.ts.
 3. Make sure to update the score by adding `BRICK_SCORE` when a brick is "popped".

 ### Step 9: Add lives and game over

-1. Change `createLivesSubject()` in lives.ts so that it simply returns a Subject (what kind?) with the amount of lives that's passed to it.
+1. Change `createLivesSubject()` in lives.ts so that it simply returns a BehaviorSubject with the amount of lives that's passed to it.
 2. Change `renderLives()` in lives.ts to show the amount of lives on screen.
 Use the `drawText()` util.
 Call `renderLives()` in index.ts.
 3. In index.ts, when the ball passes the paddle, use the `lives$` Subject to update the amount of lives.
 4. The ball is now always reset, even if there aren't any lives left.
 Fix this.